maheshrayas/kube-depre/README.md

             Print help information

     -k, --kubeconfig <KUBECONFIG>
+            location of Kubeconfig, Default: ~/.kube/config

     -o, --output <OUTPUT>
-            -o csv.
-Default is table Output format table, csv [default: table] [possible values: table, junit, csv]
+            Output format for the list of deprecated APIs [default: table] [possible values: table, csv]

     -t, --target-version <TARGET_VERSION>
-            list of deprecated apis in a specific kubernetes version, -t 1.22 if -t not supplied, it will query for versions : 1.16, 1.22, 1.25, 1.26
+            list of deprecated APIs in a specific kubernetes version, -t 1.22.
+If -t not supplied, it will query for versions : 1.16, 1.22, 1.25, 1.26

     -V, --version
             Print version information